What is a citizen service number (‘burgerservicenummer’, BSN)?

 The BSN is your personal number.
 Keep your BSN safe and do not share it with others for no reason.

-The Citizen Service Number is primarily for use between residents and official authorities, and between official authorities themselves.
-All official authorities in both the Caribbean and European Netherlands can use your Citizen Service Number.
+The BSN is primarily intended for contact between residents and the government and government agencies among themselves.
+The government in the Caribbean Netherlands and European Netherlands can therefore use your BSN.
 This is stated by law.
 This applies, for example, to organisations like the Tax Office Caribbean Netherlands and Care and Youth Caribbean Netherlands.
 Organisations other than the government can only use your BSN if this is stated by law.
 In the Caribbean Netherlands this has not been regulated yet.
 Therefore, do not share your BSN with organizations outside the government, even if they ask for it.
 In healthcare and education, for example, this concerns hospitals, general practitioners, pharmacies, and schools.
 This also applies, for example, to banks, hotels and suppliers of energy and water.

 What is DigiD?

-Can I apply for a DigiD with my Citizen Service Number?
+Can I apply for a DigiD with a BSN?

 Will I be registered in the Dutch Personal Records Database (BRP)?